 ProfessionalsRobert B. Schumer

-Robert B. Schumer is a member of the Mergers and Acquisitions Group, chair of the Corporate Department and a member of the firm’s Management Committee.
+Robert B. Schumer is a member of the Mergers and Acquisitions Group, former Chair of the Corporate Department from 2008 to 2020 and a member of the firm’s Management Committee.
 Bob regularly provides strategic counsel to corporations and their boards of directors and special committees on corporate governance, fiduciary duty, M&A and other corporate matters affecting policy and strategy.
 Over the past 30 years, Bob has been engaged in many high-profile matters that include the negotiation and structuring of M&A, dispositions, joint ventures, leveraged buyouts and contested matters, including numerous unsolicited offers and proxy contests, on behalf of a diverse range of clients, including public and private companies, private equity funds, financial institutions and other entities.
 He was previously the Chair of the New York City Bar Association’s Committee on Mergers, Acquisitions and Corporate Control Contests.
 Bob also serves as a Director of New Alternatives for Children, Inc., on the Judicial Selection Committee of Senator Charles Schumer and on the Board of Trustees of The Paley Center for Media.

 Recently, Bob has been the lead lawyer on numerous high-profile transactions, including: